2023 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Check Rates and Book Online via Agoda

-A well-known hotel that offers affordable accommodation, Vessel Inn Sapporo Nakajima Park has cozy and warm rooms that overlook Sapporo’s cityscape.
-This hotel is perfect not just for lone travelers, but for families as well.
+A well-known hotel that offers affordable accommodation, Vessel Inn Sapporo Nakajima Park has cozy and warm rooms overlooking Sapporo’s cityscape.
+This hotel is perfect not just for lone travelers but for families as well.

 JR Tower Hotel Nikko Sapporo

 Address: 2-5 Kita 5Jou Nishi, Chuo-Ku, Sapporo Station, Sapporo, Japan, 060-0005